Back to Podcast Guides

 Do a three-word state check

 This is one of the lowest-friction ways to bring state awareness into ordinary life.
-Use it before a meeting, parenting moment, hard conversation, or decision.
+Use it before a meeting, a parenting moment, a hard conversation, or any decision that feels slightly charged.

 1. Pause for ten seconds.
 Feel your feet, seat, jaw, throat, belly, and breath.